[?] Keep Track of Updates

 A Confined Feeling

-When teaching kids about money, show them by your own effective money management actions how to survive a recession.
+When teaching kids about money, show them by your own example how to manage your money and how to survive a recession.
 I have talked many times about being in such a financial position as to not take part in recessions.
 You execute this with sensible and frugal decisions by spending money wisely.

 Have you always lived in debt?
 Are you in debt today?
 It can become a confined feeling after a while.
 You are exhausted by the ceaseless payments, contentions with the spouse, hollering at the children, and the feeling of simply being enslaved to the lender for the television or car that is now worth perhaps one-half of the purchase cost.
 But with “easy” payment programs – the real price you pay will double.